hmc-cs111-spring2023/cs111-hw3-AdamrBeckwith/free-1.md

 aren't and conjecture why not.
 If so, describe them and provide links.
 How well do they address the need?
 Are there any particularly admirable qualities of the language?
 Are there parts of the language you think could be improved?_

+- I mean any statistics DSL is in this domain (python can do it generally) (R and mathematic etc is also definitely possible) And many sites have dice roll projections, but I think the goal is to give a middle ground between complete open statisitcal analysis and quick but powerful expirimentation.

 ## The Project